Jackson County, North Carolina: Mid-19th century to present

 The European-American population increased slowly in this isolated, mountainous area of the state.
 Jackson County was not organized until 1851, when it was created from parts of Haywood and Macon counties.
-It was named for Andrew Jackson, President of the United States from 1829 to 1837, who promoted Indian (reds) Removal from the Southeast in order to allow development by European Americans (whites).
+It was named for Andrew Jackson, President of the United States from 1829 to 1837, who promoted Indian Removal from the Southeast in order to allow development by European Americans.
 The original county courts were held at the home of Dan Bryson in Beta, Scott Creek township.
 They were moved to Webster the following year.

 In 1861 parts of Jackson and Henderson counties were combined to form Transylvania County.
 In 1871 parts of Jackson and Macon counties were combined to form Swain County.
 In 1913 Sylva was designated by the legislature as the county seat of Jackson County.

 In the 1880s, mining companies began to mine for kaolin, used to produce porcelain.
-Charles Joseph Harris (11 Sept.
-1853–14 Feb.
-1944) moved here from Denver, Colorado about 1888 and became important to development of the county and Western North Carolina from the late 19th century into the 20th century.
+Charles Joseph Harris (11 Sep 1853–14 Feb 1944) moved here from Denver, Colorado about 1888 and became important to development of the county and Western North Carolina from the late 19th century into the 20th century.
 He eventually established his own mining companies, and shipped kaolin to Trenton, New Jersey, among other places, which was a major manufacturing center.
 He also acquired tens of thousands of acres of woodland and established lumber businesses.
 His two sons, David Rust and Robert Ward Harris, joined him in these family businesses.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 494.88 sqmi, of which 491.11 sqmi is land and 3.77 sqmi (0.8%) is water.
+According to the U.S. Census Bureau, the county has a total area of 494.88 sqmi, of which 491.11 sqmi is land and 3.77 sqmi (0.76%) is water.
 The Tuckasegee River flows through the county.